somewun/adt-devops/README.md

 Wrangler deploy file to run in terminal - DONE
-unit testing scripts - [First Draft written] automate the CI/CD in github
+unit testing scripts - [First Draft written] automate the CI/CD in github - Started but needs lots of work still automate the deployment to CloudFlare
-automate the deployment to CloudFlare
+Developer stories - [First draft written but need refining]

 **By the 9th:**